Pollen baronets

 The Pollen Baronetcy of Redenham, in the County of Southampton, is a title in the Baronetage of Great Britain.
-It was created on 15 May 1795 for John Pollen.
-The family descended from Edward Pollen (died 1636), a London merchant originally from Lincolnshire.
+It was created on 15 May 1795 for John Pollen, a Bencher of Lincoln's Inn.
+He was the son of John Pollen III, Member of Parliament for Andover, and his wife Hester St John, sister of Sir Paulet St John, 1st Baronet.